ToxWebsite/tox.chat/README.md

 Now you can access it by clicking on http://127.0.0.1:3333.
 You can change the port by passing a `PORT`env variable.

+# Translating

+We use OneSky to handle the translation process.
+Feel free to help by going on our [translation page](https://osljz2m.oneskyapp.com/collaboration/project?id=129664) ! :)

+If you don't like OneSky you can always send a pull-request :)

 # Sponsors

 <a href="https://www.browserstack.com">